yashmahalwal/nirikshak/docs/Cases.md

 ## Possible cases

-A particular request to a REST API is essentially a combination of method, url, body (if any) and headers.
-Currently, we support generating requests on the basis of these attributes.
-Future versions of the tool might have advanced features such as supporting cookies.
 We classify requests into three categories, depending on different types of outcomes:

 1. Positive: A valid request was made to the API which requested a valid operation.
 API was used as intended.
 2. Negative: A valid request was made to the API which requested an illegal operation.
 The request was in violation of the API state.